apache/incubator-kie-drools/kogito-springboot/bom/README.md

 This BOM goal is to include all Kogito Core and Spring Boot dependencies in one single file.

-Users are encouraged to use this BOM with the [Kogito Spring Boot Starter](../starters/kogito-spring-boot-starter).
+Users are encouraged to use this BOM with the [jBPM with Drools Spring Boot Starter](../starters/jbpm-with-drools-spring-boot-starter).

 ## How to use it